Darep/Beatstream/README.md

 Beatstream
 ==========

-App for streaming music from any computer running Ruby on Rails to anywhere with a modern browser.
+App for streaming music from any computer running Ruby (and Bundler) to anywhere with a modern browser (Chrome only for now!).

 Screenshot: http://i.imgur.com/7P9au.png